celery/celery/docs/userguide/configuration.rst

 Default: No compression.

 Optional compression method used for task results.
-Supports the same options as the :setting:`task_serializer` setting.
+Supports the same options as the :setting:`task_compression` setting.

 .. setting:: result_extended